mozilla/pkipolicy/rootstore/policy.md

 ## 8. CA Operational Changes ##

 CA operators SHALL NOT assume that trust is transferable.
-All CA operators whose certificates are included in Mozilla's root program MUST [notify Mozilla][Email-Us] if:
+All CA operators whose certificates are included in Mozilla's root program MUST [notify Mozilla][Email-Us] before:

 * ownership or control of the CA’s certificate(s) changes;
-* an organization other than the CA operator obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of this policy) that directly or transitively chains to the CA's included certificate(s) - see [Process for Review and Approval of Externally Operated Subordinate CAs][Process-for-External-CAs]; or,
+* an organization other than the CA operator obtains control of an unconstrained intermediate certificate (as defined in section 5.3 of this policy) that directly or transitively chains to the CA's included certificate(s) - see [Process for Review and Approval of Externally Operated Subordinate CAs][Process-for-External-CAs]; or,
 * ownership or control of the CA’s operations changes; or
 * there is a change in the CA's operations that could affect the CA's ability to comply with the requirements of this Policy.